Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Methodology

 \section{Methodology}

-In this section we describe our experimental rig including the buoyant plume generation setup and Background-Oriented Schlieren (BOS) camera arrangements (\ref{subsec:setupPlumGen}).
-Using this experimental rig, we obtain the raw images of the background with and without plume and process using our in-house software suit to obtain the volumetric density field.
-The work flow is described in section \ref{subSec:dataWorkflow}.
+This section describes the experimental rig, including the buoyant plume generation (Sect.~\ref{subsec:setupPlumGen}) and TBOS imaging (Sect.~\ref{subsec:meth_bosCamArrangement}) setups.
+Using this experimental rig, we obtain the raw images of the background with and without the plume and process them using an in-house software suite to obtain the volumetric density field.
+The workflow is described in Sect.~\ref{subSec:dataWorkflow}.